-Bayelsa flood: Bayelsa govt shuts down IDP camps
+Bayelsa flood: Bayelsa Govt shuts down IDP camps

 The Ox- Bow Lake IDP was closed on Saturday and would be followed by the shutting down of the Igbogene, Bayelsa Palm, Ayama- Ijaw IDPs camps on Sunday.

-Speaking shortly after a thanksgiving service to send the inmates back to their various homes, the Camp Commandant, Hon Koku- Obiyai Ebiuwou disclosed that 12,000 inmates were accommodated at the Ox- Bow Lake IDP camp.
+Speaking shortly after a thanksgiving service marking the send forth for the inmates to their various homes, the Camp Commandant, Hon Koku- Obiyai Ebiuwou disclosed that 12,000 inmates were accommodated at the Ox- Bow Lake IDP camp.

-She commended Governor Douye Diri for providing the leadership that ensured the state could cater for displaced flood victims.

-“I want to sincerely thank the Governor.
-The Governor took charge of the state.
-We have heard instances in other states where the flood was so much and the Governor had to leave the state for the citizens to manage themselves.
+“I want to sincerely thank the Governor for taking charge of the state.
+We have heard instances in other states where the flood was so much that the Governor had to leave the state for the citizens to manage themselves.

-Though she said she would have loved to stay behind for a few more days because the water was yet to recede completely in her place, she noted that it is inevitable for her to leave since the camp is being shut down.
+Though she said she would have loved to stay behind for a few more days because the water was yet to recede completely in her place, she noted that it was inevitable for her to leave since the camp was being shut down.

 Leave a Reply